Who is South Pole?

 - Functionality cookies.
 These are used to recognise you when you return to our site.
 This enables us to remember your preferences (for example, avoiding that you need to provide your details each time you want to make a download).

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site or make use of the Services.

 South Pole ("we") are committed to protecting your personal information.

 For our site to work effectively, we may collect and process the following data about you:

 - Sign-up information

-When you register to download documents such as fact sheets or case studies from our site, we need you to provide your first name, last name and e-mail address.
+When you register to download documents such as research papers or case studies from our site, we require you to provide your first name, last name, organisation and e-mail address.

 1.2 Other information we receive about you

 We also receive other types of information about you:

 - We receive data about you when you interact with our site, such as when you sign-in for downloading documents or for subscribing the newsletter.